Heltec-Aaron-Lee/WiFi_Kit_series/esp32/docs/arduino-ide/mac.md

 =====================================

 - Install latest Arduino IDE from [arduino.cc](https://www.arduino.cc/en/Main/Software)
-- Open Terminal and execute the following command (copy->paste and hit enter):
+- Open Terminal and execute the following command (copy->paste and hit enter one by one):

   ```bash
   mkdir -p ~/Documents/Arduino/hardware